ShataDg/Edwards---Exocytosis-event-detection/README.md

  and ImageJ plugin TrackMate - Event_detection_TrackMate

- - The second part of the process is the filtering of false events and determination of the vesicle type, done in a Jupyter nNotebook - Event_filter_graph
+ - The second part of the process is the filtering of false events and determination of the vesicle type, done in a Jupyter Notebook - Event_filter_graph